phbradley/pubtcrs/README.md

 # THANKS

 We are using the TCLAP header library for parsing command line arguments.
-As suggest by the TCLAP docs, we have included the header files within this repository for ease of compiling.
+As suggested by the TCLAP docs, we have included the header files within this repository for ease of compiling.
 Please see the author and license information in `include/tclap/`

 http://tclap.sourceforge.net/